tstatler/doctools/guides/node/cli/config/README.md

-# config -- Configures the Cloud Servers for the Application</h2>
+# config -- Configures the Cloud Servers for the Application

 ## Description